What is Fire Safety in the context of the Regulatory Reform (Fire Safety) Order?

-The term 'fire safety' encompasses a range of issues, which are clearly identified
+The term 'fire safety' encompasses a range of issues, which are identified

 under current government legislation by The Regulatory Reform (Fire Safety) Order